 - Petitioner has the ability to raise the child and provide support and education.

-- Petitioner is not prohibited from adopting by a criminal history.
+- The petitioner is not prohibited from adopting by a criminal history.

 Our experienced family law attorneys at Trapp Law, LLC in Indianapolis, IN know what is at stake in family law cases.
 We will take every possible measure to secure a successful outcome in your case.
 Contact us to schedule a consultation regarding stepparent adoption.